mkilgore/protura/docs/docs/build.md

     make kernel
     make disk

-The extra utilities can be built like this:
+The extra utilities can be built like this (Any required dependencies are automatically built as well):

     make extra-ncurses
     make extra-vim
     make extra-ed
     make extra-gcc
     make extra-binutils
+    make extra-less
+    make extra-gbemuc

 After building those utilities, `make disk` should be run again to regenerate the disk image.

 Individual build steps
 ----------------------

 First, you have to generate `./config.mk` and `./include/protura/config/autoconf.h` from protura.conf, both of which are used in all of the rest of the compilation steps:

     make configure

 Then, install the protura kernel headers into the new system root, located at `./obj/disk_root` - the headers are used in the compilation of the toolchain in the next step.

     make install-kernel-headers

-Build i686-protura toolchain (Necessary to build kernel, libc, and utils)
+Now the `i686-protura` toolchain needs to be built.
 The toolchain will be built into the `./bin/toolchain` directory - This location is configurable in `./Makefile`.

     make toolchain